-Here's a look at our favorite spots on the hill (in no particular order—except alphabetical).
+Here's a look at our favorite spots on the hill (in no particular order—well, except alphabetical).

 Named for Cathedral Hill’s most iconic resident, Fitzgerald’s embodies the character of the establishments F. Scott frequented as a youth—a fun and friendly neighborhood spot where the drinks are always flowing.